linkmalloc/proudbisayabai.ph/_posts/2021-04-26-tinubdan-falls.md

 ---
 author: "Ariel Alegado | Team Leader"
 layout: post
-title: "Cool down in this refreshing waterfall somewhere in Northern Cebu"
+title: "Take a dip in this refreshing waterfall somewhere in Northern Cebu"
 description: "Pabugnaw sa ta Bai!
 Tinubdan falls is one of the natural heritage in Brgy.
 Tabili Catmon.
 Cebu.
 Tinubdan Falls is a multi-cascade type of waterfalls."
 categories:
   - destination